hammerheim-game/hammerheim-rules/5-warbands.md

 item gains the appropriate bonus FOR THAT GAME.
-If he rolls a ‘2’ on the 2D6, he has fumbled the inscription, fractured the blade of the weapon or shattered the breastplate of the armour, etc. The item is destroyed and must be removed from the warrior’s list of items, though it may be replaced before the game if the warband has sufficient gold crowns.
+If he rolls a ‘2’ on the 2D6, he has fumbled the inscription, fractured the blade of the weapon or shattered the breastplate of the armor, etc. The item is destroyed and must be removed from the warrior’s list of items, though it may be replaced before the game if the warband has sufficient gold crowns.
 Any other failure simply means the Runesmith failed